hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    sending a ServerHello.
 Upon receipt of the ServerHello, the client MUST verify that the server version values match.

-% In order to avoid
-%   sequence number duplication in case of multiple HelloRetryRequests,
-%   the server MUST use the record sequence number in the ClientHello as
-%   the record sequence number in the HelloRetryRequest.
-% In order to avoid sequence number duplication in
-%   case of multiple cookie exchanges, the server MUST use the record
-%   sequence number in the ClientHello as the record sequence number in
-%   its initial ServerHello.
-% A subsequent ServerHello will only be sent
-%   after the server has created state and MUST increment normally.

    If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the handshake_messages (for the CertificateVerify message) and